Meet Our Team

 Alice Mortlock is a Disaster Risk Management Specialist and a Regional Focal Point in the management of GFDRR programs and trust funds.
 Prior to joining GFDRR, Ms. Mortlock spent four years with the Canterbury Earthquake Recovery Authority in Christchurch, New Zealand, which provided response and recovery efforts for the September 2010 and February 2011 earthquakes.
 As a senior advisor, she provided strategic and project management support and has worked across a number of recovery areas, including governance, monitoring, built, social, economic, and environmental portfolios.
 A New Zealand national, Ms. Mortlock holds a master’s degree in political science from the University of Canterbury, Christchurch.

-Cristina Otano is a Senior Partnership Specialist and leads GFDRR’s knowledge and partnerships team.
-Ms. Otano joins GFDRR from the World Bank Group’s External and Corporate Affairs team, where she spent the last ten years working on donor relations and stakeholder management in Washington, D.C., London, and Paris.
+Cristina Otano is Senior Operations Officer at GFDRR.
+Prior to joining GFDRR, she was affiliated with the World Bank Group’s External and Corporate Affairs team, where she spent ten years working on donor relations and stakeholder management in Washington, D.C., London, and Paris.
 She has also worked with the World Bank’s Poverty Reduction and Economic Management network in East Asia and the Pacific, based out of Bangkok.
 Prior to joining the World Bank, Ms. Otano worked with the Spanish aid program in Bolivia.
 A Spanish national, she holds a master’s degree in International Public Policy from the University of London, a master’s degree in international trade from the University Carlos III Madrid, and a bachelor’s degree in business administration from University of Navarre, Spain.
 Ms. Otano is fluent in English, Spanish, and French.

 Emma Phillips is a Disaster Risk Management (DRM) Specialist in GFDRR’s Innovation Lab.
 She leads the strategic direction of the Understanding Risk Community, manages the GFDRR Challenge Fund, and provides technical assistance on risk assessment and open data activities, as well as operational support to the Africa region.
 During her eight years at the World Bank, she has worked in DRM in Europe, Latin America and Africa.
 Prior to joining the World Bank, Emma worked for Explorer-in-Residence Dr. Michael Fay at the National Geographic Society, and at the Washington Bureaus of BBC and Al Jazeera English.
 She holds a Master’s degree from the Johns Hopkins School of Advanced International Studies and an Honors degree in Italian Literature from the University of Cape Town.
 Emma speaks French, Spanish, and Italian, and is a South African citizen.